Eli N. Weinstein

 We develop methods to draw causal inferences from nested data.

 Eli N. Weinstein, Jeffrey W. Miller.
 Bayesian data selection.
 Journal of Machine Learning Research.
-2023.
-(IBM Student Paper Award at the New England Statistics Symposium 2021, Contributed talk at the Your Model is Wrong workshop, NeurIPS 2021.) paper. code. talk.
+2023. paper. code. talk.

 Alan N. Amin, Eli N. Weinstein*, Debora S. Marks*.
-Biological Sequence Kernels with Guaranteed Flexibility.
+Biological sequence kernels with guaranteed flexibility.
 2023.
-In submission.
-(Alan won the MassMutual Student Research Award at the New England Statistics Symposium 2023 for this work). paper.
+In submission. paper.

 We develop a new discrepancy for biological sequence distributions.
 It can be used (for instance) to measure the goodness-of-fit of a generative sequence model, or the quality of samples drawn from a generative sequence model.